dymmond/lilya/docs/en/docs/authentication.md

 Once you have installed `AuthenticationMiddleware`, the `request.user` interface becomes available to your endpoints and other middleware.

-The implementation should implement the interface `UserInterface`, which includes two properties and any additional information your user model requires.
+The implementation should implement the interface `UserInterface`, which includes three properties and any additional information your user model requires.

-* `.is_authenticated`
-* `.display_name`
+* `.is_authenticated`: Is authenticated.
+* `.display_name`: Name displayed in UI.
+* `.identifier`: Unique string identifying the authenticated user object.
+Can be created from an id.

 Lilya provides two built-in user implementations: `AnonymousUser()` and `BasicUser(username)`.
+`BasicUser` defaults to use an `id` field when available with fallback `display_name` for creating the `identifier`.

 ## AuthCredentials